 The Company's process plants involve the use of sodium cyanide, which is a hazardous chemical.
 Should cyanide leak or otherwise be discharged from the containment system, the Company could suffer a material impact on its business, financial condition and results of operations.
-The Company is aligned to the International Cyanide Management Code and has been subject to independent audits across its operating sites that include training to employees at the process plants.
+The Company is aligned to the International Cyanide Management Code.
 The objective of the Cyanide Code is to improve the management of cyanide used in gold and silver mining and to enhance protection of human health and the reduction of environmental impacts from inadvertent releases or exposures to the chemical.
 The Company actively engages with local communities to provide timely information about the operations and participates in a variety of activities to contribute to the wellbeing of local communities.
 Health, safety, environmental or other incidents, real or perceived, could cause community unrest that may manifest into protests, road blockages, or other civil disobedience activities that could materially disrupt the Company's operations.